William, Harry remember Prince Philip’s wit, service to UK

 Princes William and Harry paid tribute Monday to their grandfather, Prince Philip, remembering his wit, sense of duty and barbecue skills.

-The brothers, who are at the center of a royal family rift, issued separate statements about Philip, who died last week at 99.
+The brothers issued separate statements amid a family rift that led to Harry's decision to step away from royal duties last year, and some have speculated that their grandfather's funeral may offer an opportunity for them to talk over their differences.
+Philip, who had been married to Queen Elizabeth II for more than seven decades, died last week at 99.

-William, who is second in line to the throne, pledged “to get on with the job’’ of serving Queen Elizabeth II as he and his brother became the latest family members to honor Philip's service to the nation and the monarch.
+William, who is second in line to the throne, honored Philip's lifetime of service to the queen and the United Kingdom as he remembered his grandfather's “mischievous sense of humor.”

-“My grandfather was an extraordinary man and part of an extraordinary generation,’’ William said in a statement.
+“My grandfather was an extraordinary man and part of an extraordinary generation,’’ said the 38-year-old William.
 “Catherine and I will continue to do what he would have wanted and will support The Queen in the years ahead.
 I will miss my Grandpa, but I know he would want us to get on with the job.″

-Prince Harry, who stepped away from royal duties last year and now lives in California, has arrived in the U.K. to attend Philip's funeral service Saturday at Windsor Castle.
+Harry, who stepped away from royal duties last year and now lives in California, has arrived in the U.K. to attend Philip's funeral service, which will take place Saturday at Windsor Castle, west of London.
 His wife, Meghan, Duchess of Sussex, is pregnant and was advised by her doctor not to make the long journey.

-“He will be remembered as the longest reigning consort to the Monarch, a decorated serviceman, a Prince and a Duke,″ Harry said.
+“He will be remembered as the longest reigning consort to the Monarch, a decorated serviceman, a Prince and a Duke,″ said the 36-year-old Harry.
 “But to me, like many of you who have lost a loved one or grandparent over the pain of this past year, he was my grandpa: master of the barbecue, legend of banter, and cheeky right ’til the end.″

 As preparations for the service continue, tributes to Philip are pouring in.
 In the House of Commons, which was recalled early from its Easter recess because of the prince's death, lawmakers offered their condolences.